filiph/egamebook/dart/README.md

 happy with the new flow, save the file in yEd and run `update_from_graphml.sh`.
 Your .egb file will be updated with the new pages and choices.

-## egb file
+## egb file format

-The basic egb file looks like this:
+The .egb file is the source of your egamebook.
+A basic one can look like this:

     ---
     start